Lead in Windsor's Water

 Windsor Utilities Commission will be launching an education and awareness campaign to educate residents regarding the issues of lead in the water system and what can be done to minimize its impact.

 Windsor Utilities Commission also has an ongoing capital program that is aimed at replacing our underground infrastructure.
 While carrying out watermain replacement projects, whenever it is discovered that there are lead service lines conveying water from the watermain onto private property, these services are replaced from the watermain up to the property line.
-Additionally, the resident is made aware that the portion of the service line from the property line into the house is constructed from lead and they are given an opportunity to replace that portion of their service at their own cost.
+Additionally, the Windsor Utilities Commission will provide notice to the homeowner if a lead water service is encountered at the property line.
+The homeowner is encouraged to have the lead service replaced at their own cost.